 - You do not lose EXP upon death.

 - If you have other characters, you can benefit from having both the Blessing of the Fairy and Empress's Blessing, both of which increase your Attack Damage.
 Blessing of the Fairy is increased by having any job class that is non-Cygnus Knights (every 10 levels) while Empress's Blessing is only increased by Cygnus Knights (every 5 levels).

 - You have access to Legion stat boosts.

 "Little Time Saver": if you have quests that require lots of kills, return when your character is about to level up.
-A blast of energy will burst out from your character upon leveling up, destroying close to every mob around you as long as they're within 20 levels of your character.
+A blast of energy will burst out from your character upon leveling up, instantly destroying every mob around you as long as they're within 20 levels of your character.

 - You cannot get Professions.

 - You do not have access to Link Skills.

 - New beginners do not receive the Maple Return/Secret Assembly/Journey Home/Return to Rien skills.